vstehle/systemready-scripts/README.md

 When a `warn-if-contains` property exists, the first appearance of any of the strings listed will result in a warning.
-The `warn-once-if-contains` property is similar but outputs a warning only once.
+The `warn-once-if-contains` property is similar but outputs a warning only once (except when the option `--all` is used).
 For an `error-if-contains', this results in an error.

 Filenames and dirnames can be UNIX shell glob patterns, in which case their parent directory is scanned and all matching entries are considered.
 If the